OlivierSohn/hamazed/BACKLOG.md

 # Backlog

-- make sure the ship is not at the place of a number at the beginning

 - let users chose:
   - shape of the world
     - square
     - 2x1 rectangle
   - animation types
   - walls
     - none
     - deterministic
     - random
       - blocksize
       - strategy
         - one cc
         - biggest cc

 - it seems that the console has a fixed refresh rate of 21 fps, so if we render an a slightly different fps there will be every once in a while a frame than will be slow (as if a frame was skipped) for animations.